vectara/vectara-docs/www/docs/api-jumpstart.md

 #### Example cURL command

-In this example command, you have a local `doc.rtf` file that you want to upload to index 1, which is `corpus_id` = 1.
+In this example command, you have a local `doc.rtf` file that you want to upload to corpus 1, which is `corpus_id` = 1.

 ```js
 curl -L -X POST 'https://api.vectara.io/v1/upload?c=123456789&o=1&d=true' \